 Naturally, once the mobile hotspot is set up on the phone, the connection can be used by virtually any other device, including a Windows PC, a Mac, an iPhone, or a second Android device.

 The quickest and easiest way to share an Android smartphone’s cellular data connection with a Windows 11 device is to switch on the Hotspot option from the phone’s Quick Settings panel.

-To do this, swipe down from the top of the phone’s home screen.
+To do this, swipe down from the phone’s home screen.
 Now tap on the button that says Hotspot, and the cellular data connection of that phone will be available for use on any compatible device.

-Before you attempt all this, keep in mind that it will only work once the hotspot has been set up and configured with an SSID and a password.
+Before you attempt all this, remember that it will only work once the hotspot has been set up and configured with an SSID and a password.

 So let’s see exactly what you have to do to set this whole thing up on your mobile device.

 - Select the Mobile Network option.

 - Modify and configure various security options, including the hotspot’s name, security type, and the password that will be required to use the connection, then activate the hotspot.

 So we figured out how to set it up on the mobile device.
 To use this hotspot on a Windows 11 computer, you simply have to find the connection and access it.

 To do that, click on the Wi-Fi icon in the System Tray and select the mobile hotspot as your internet option, then fill in the password and hit Connect, to establish the connection.